 - Resistance to Meeting New People

 When you enter the lifestyle, you might not know exactly what you are signing up for.
 Sure, you know that your partner will have some sexual contact with another person.
-Even when you feel ready, the first few times may be difficult for you and it’s common for first time swingers to feel jealousy.
+Even when you feel ready, the first few times may be difficult for you, and it’s common for first-time swingers to feel jealousy.
 Over time, you are likely to learn to cope with it and, knowing that you and your relationship are safe, simply enjoy the thrill.
 Yet, there are cases in which jealousy will remain as the residual of personal insecurities or insecurities around the relationship.
 Jealousy can stem from one’s self-doubt.
 There are situations in which, out of the need to please their partner, a person will join the lifestyle without really wanting to.
 In that case, jealousy can reflect a fear of not being enough.

 - Indecisiveness and Self-Doubt

-A person may not trust their own judgement and leave the important decisions to their partner or other people.
+A person may not trust their own judgment and leave the important decisions to their partner or other people.
 In swinging, they may choose to play along even when that makes them uncomfortable.
 They may have difficulties setting boundaries and expressing the need for a certain set of rules.
 Their desire to please others may stop them from speaking up about little things like where to eat and big things like whether to swap.

 - Social Comparison